serversquared/serversquaredmod/README.md

 This software is an AssaultCube modification written in Lua by Niko Geil, utilizing the AssaultCube API written by Sveark.
 This mod is written for AssaultCube 1.1.0.4 using Sveark's Lua API version 1.5.
 It will most likely work on newer versions, however it is untested.
 Use alpha/beta versions at your own risk.

+Please note that the included LuaSocket libraries are strictly x86-64.

 This software comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

 Copyright (C) 2015 Niko Geil.
 All Rights Reserved.